sfu-discourse-lab/MDA-podcasts/README.md

 * sd_meanFactorScores -- standard deviation of the mean factor scores per register.

+#### Scripts and other files

+* mda_factorAnalysis -- r script containing the commands for conducting factor analysis (multi-dimensional analysis) and other statistics as described in the related publication.
+*
+* mda_ggplots -- r script for visualisations

 * texts_by_register -- list of all individual texts (first column) and information on their register (second column).
 Note that short register labels are used.

 ### Cite as